nhsconnect/ITK-FHIR-Mental-Health-eDischarge/pages/explore/explore_family_history.md

    <td>The record of relevant illness in family relations deemed to be significant to the care or health of the patient, including mental illness and suicide, genetic information etc.</td>
    <td>0 to 1</td>
    <td>optional</td>
    <td>The record of relevant illnesses in family relations as volunteered by the patient or their carer or representative.
-Text and/or coded text (SNOMED CT).
+Text or  text derived from (SNOMED CT).
 999000771000000106 | Family history simple reference set (foundation metadata concept) |</td>
   </tr>
  </tbody>
 </table>